My story

 It took me a while to realise this fella thought my cover letter and CV were decent.
 I remember thinking "Wow, if he thinks this is good, he should see my proper writing."
 I got the job and that's where I started writing for a living.
 The business: a global dairy genetics company.
 The product: bull sperm.

 I've written about loads of things since the bull sperm days – from oil & gas, fishing equipment and insurance, to domestic abuse, recruitment and photography – without being an expert in any of them.
-It's all about understanding what makes your audience tick and using language to draw them in like moths to a flame.
+It's all about understanding what makes my audience tick and using language to draw them in like moths to a flame.

 How it’s going...